Understanding Latent Diffusability via Fisher Geometry: Spectra and Connection to Fisher Geometry

 Both the frequency axis $k$ and the power values $P$ are normalized by the signal length (or spatial resolution for the 2D case).
 To obtain a stable estimate, the spectrum is averaged over $10{,}000$ samples drawn from the dataset.
 The zero-frequency (DC) component corresponding to the mean signal level is excluded from the plots.

 Figure~\ref{app:fig:latent_spectrum}(a) shows the power spectrum of FFHQ images.
-Figures~(b)--(d) show the spectra of NVAE latent representations at different spatial resolutions.
-Although these spectra also decrease with frequency, their shapes differ from the pixel-space spectrum in (a), and the decay behavior varies across resolutions, indicating a mismatch with the spectral structure of the original images.
-Figures~(e) and (f) show the spectra of the GPE and VAE latent representations.
-Unlike the pixel spectrum in (a), these spectra exhibit strong oscillations and lack a clear monotonic decay, further deviating from the spectral behavior of the original images.
+Figures~(b) and (c) show the spectra of NVAE latent representations at different spatial resolutions, while Figures~(d) and (e) show the spectra of the VAE and KL-AE latent representations.
+Although the spectra in (b), (c), and (e) also decrease with frequency, their shapes differ from the pixel-space spectrum in (a), and the decay behavior varies across resolutions, indicating a mismatch with the spectral structure of the original images.
+Unlike the pixel spectrum in (a), the VAE latent spectrum in (d) exhibits strong oscillations and lacks a clear monotonic decay, further deviating from the spectral behavior of the original images.

 Overall, the latent spectra do not always align with the spectrum of the original images.
 This suggests that spectral statistics alone may not be the most reliable diagnostic for assessing diffusability.
-In contrast, the FI and FIR analysis in Sections~\ref{sec:exp_GPE} and~\ref{sec:exp_NVAE} provides a more consistent characterization of the diffusability of the corresponding representations.
+In contrast, the FI and FIR analysis in Sections~\ref{sec:exp_VAE} and~\ref{sec:exp_NVAE} provides a more consistent characterization of the diffusability of the corresponding representations.
 We also note that spectral statistics are not permutation invariant: for example, randomly shuffling the pixels of an image would destroy its spectrum by removing the spatial structure on which the Fourier transform relies.
 In contrast, FI and FIR depend on the geometry of the probability density through the score norm $\|\nabla_{\bx}\log p(\bx)\|^2$, and are therefore invariant under permutations of coordinates.